ibm-cloud-docs/image-templates/import-image.md

 # Preparing and importing images
 {: #preparing-and-importing-images}

 The Image Templates screen in the {{site.data.keyword.slportal_full}} allows users to import an image from an [{{site.data.keyword.cos_full_notm}}](/docs/services/cloud-object-storage/about-cos.html) service instance.
-After an image is uploaded to a bucket in an {{site.data.keyword.cos_full_notm}} service instance, you can import it to the image templates repository in the {{site.data.keyword.slportal_notm}}.
+After an image is uploaded to a bucket in an {{site.data.keyword.cos_full_notm}} service instance, you can import it to the image templates repository in the {{site.data.keyword.slportal}}.
 {:shortdesc}

-You must have an upgraded account to import images from {{site.data.keyword.cos_full_notm}.
+You must have an upgraded account to import images from {{site.data.keyword.cos_full_notm}}.
 For more informaton, see [Switching to IBMid and linking accounts](/docs/account/softlayerlink.html).
 {: tip}

 After images are imported as an image template, they can be used to provision or start an existing virtual server.
 Images that are imported from an {{site.data.keyword.cos_full_notm}} service instance can be either VHDs or custom ISOs.
 VHD imports are restricted to the following 64-bit operating systems:

 * CentOS 6 and 7
 * RedHat Enterprise Linux 6 and 7